LeetLLM

 Long context is a candidate when selected evidence fits and needs joint reasoning.
 Retrieval becomes a stronger candidate when freshness, citations, repetition, or corpus scale matter.

-An important production decision is choosing between a large context window and RAG (Retrieval-Augmented Generation).
+An important production decision is choosing between a large context window and retrieval-augmented generation (RAG).

-Think of it as scanning a selected policy packet versus retrieving targeted sections.
+You are choosing between selected-packet scanning and targeted section lookup.
 Long context passes the packed evidence to generation together, which can help joint reasoning but increases prefill input.
 RAG finds candidate pages first, which can shrink generation input but adds retriever failure modes and latency.
 For a single question about a short stable policy, long context can be the simplest baseline.
 For repeated questions, fresh data, or targeted lookup across a large archive, retrieval is a baseline worth measuring.

 FactorLong ContextRAG